bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 If the value is an [`Array`](../array), `true` is returned; otherwise, `false` is.

-See the article [“Determining with absolute accuracy whether or not a JavaScript object is an array”](https://web.mit.edu/jwalden/www/isArray.html) for more details.
+See the article ["Determining with absolute accuracy whether or not a JavaScript object is an array”](https://web.mit.edu/jwalden/www/isArray.html) for more details.
 Given a [`TypedArray`](../typedarray) instance, `false` is always returned.

 Examples
 --------